tonnamb/bowling_game/README.md

 Rules of bowling scoring are 'http://bowling.about.com/od/rulesofthegame/a/bowlingscoring.htm'.
 If you need additional information, there is also more scoring here ('http://slocums.homestead.com/gamescore.html'), but this gets into more complicated areas like fouls, splits, etc.

+## Design of "BowlingGame" class

+* One game entity per player
+* A game has 10 frames
+* A frame has one or two rolls
+* The tenth frame has two or three rolls
+* The score for a spare or a strike depends on the frames successor

 ## Requirements

 Write class "BowlingGame" with public methods: